PromiseUgochukwuNnanemere/Serverless-Recipe-App/README.md

 ## 📌 Future Improvements

-- Enrich your application with media content to recipe
+- Enrich your application with media content for the recipe
 - Add user profile

 ---